xangma/vobchat/README.md

 3. **Visualization:** The retrieved data is displayed on the map and/or as charts and graphs.
 4. **User Interaction:** The user can further refine their query or explore different aspects of the data through the chat interface.

+### Chat Streaming & SSE (How it works)

+VobChat uses a lightweight Server‑Sent Events (SSE) bridge to stream model output to the browser and keep the UI responsive.

+- Endpoints:
+  - `GET /sse/<thread_id>`: Long‑lived SSE stream.
+Emits `state_update`, `interrupt`, and `error` events.
+  - `POST /workflow/<thread_id>`: Advances the LangGraph workflow; results stream back to the open SSE connection.
+- Event flow:
+  - The browser opens the SSE connection for a given `thread_id` and optionally posts an initial `workflow_input` (e.g., a user message).
+  - The server sets `llm_busy=True` immediately so the “thinking” indicator shows.
+  - When the LLM starts streaming tokens, the adapter forwards incremental `messages` arrays containing the full chat history plus a growing AI bubble.
+On the first visible token, it clears `llm_busy`.
+  - During streaming, snapshot events still flow for other UI keys (map, options, cubes), but snapshot “messages” are suppressed to avoid duplicate updates.
+  - When no streaming occurs (e.g., planner‑only turns), snapshots deliver the final `messages` array.
+- Stream tagging (server side):
+  - Planner and subagent chains are tagged `planner`, `subagent`, and `no_ui_stream` so their JSON/metadata is never shown in chat.
+  - Natural chat replies are tagged `reply_stream` so token chunks are forwarded to the UI.
+- Conversational agent behavior:
+  - If the planner returns `actions=[]` and no `final_reply` (e.g., a simple greeting), the agent still produces a streamed natural reply via a plain chat LLM.
+  - If the planner returns a `Chat` action, the agent streams a reply as well.
+Other actions are routed to their nodes.
+- Frontend client (`assets/sse_client.js`):
+  - Maintains one EventSource per `thread_id` and updates chat, map, and visualization directly from `state_update` events.
+  - Drives the “thinking” indicator via the `llm_busy` flag and ensures message order without duplicates.

+Troubleshooting streaming
+- No tokens rendering: check that reply chains are tagged `reply_stream`, and planner/subagent chains carry `no_ui_stream`.
+- Duplicate message updates: verify the adapter suppresses snapshot `messages` while streaming is active.
+- Spinner oddities: ensure `llm_busy` is cleared only after the first visible token renders.

 ### Code Structure

 The code is organized into the following directories and files: